 The recruitment event is conducted by the district office staff wherein they introduce Educate Girls, what we do, the benefits and importance of educating girls, the role and responsibilities of Team Balika and the benefits of being one.
 It is clearly communicated that a Team Balika is a (unpaid) volunteer and therefore the cause must be one that resonates with them.

 Interested candidates stay on and are interviewed and many selections may be made on the day itself.
 The recruited Team Balika later have to attend a 3-day orientation program before they start helping with Educate Girls’ program activities.

 In March 2017, at one of our new districts- Banswara, part of the event was conducted by a female Program Assistant in the office, whose confidence and position of authority inspired a lot of men and women in the audience.
 The speakers also made it a point to introduce all the women present from the organization, and speak about how education has brought them to this point, how they were from different parts of the country, working for the cause of girls’ education and also supporting themselves and their families financially.
 Small steps like these motivate and expose villagers to the power and scope of education and empowerment for women.

-Today, Educate Girls implements its programs in over 12,000+ schools in more than 8,000+ villages of Rajasthan and Madhya Pradesh.
-All this has been made possible with the indispensable support of over 8,000+ Team Balika.
+Today, Educate Girls implements its programs in more than 14,000+ villages of Rajasthan and Madhya Pradesh and Uttar Pradesh.
+All this has been made possible with the indispensable support of over 14000+ Team Balika.
 They work tirelessly, without any monetary incentives, to improve the mindsets in their village on girls education and are the backbone of the Educate Girls’ program.